-All 49 students with parent permission to participate completed MAP Meeting One.
-The average Meeting One length was 58.32 minutes (SD = 9.33, range = 41-89 minutes).
-Nine Meeting Ones (18%) were 50 minutes or less.
-Due to conflicting school demands (e.g., student had a quiz in class) there were a total of four Meeting Ones that were broken up into 2 sessions and one Meeting One that was broken into 3 sessions that totaled 89 minutes.
+All 49 students with parent permission to participate completed MAP Meeting 1.
+The average Meeting 1 length was 58.32 minutes (SD = 9.33, range = 41-89 minutes).
+Nine Meeting 1s (18%) were 50 minutes or less.
+Due to conflicting school demands (e.g., student had a quiz in class) there were a total of four Meeting 1s that were split into two sessions and one Meeting 1 that was split into three sessions that totaled 89 minutes.